nirs/userstorage/README.md

 (Please add your project here)

-## Contributing

-If you found a bug, please open an issue.

-If you have an idea for improving this tool, please open an issue to discuss the idea.

-For trivial changes please send a pull request.

 ## Running the tests

 To run the tests you need to install tox.
 You can use tox from your